-Can my capacity scale automatically to adjust to the consumption of my app?
+Can my capacity scale automatically to adjust to my app consumption?

-While there is no automatic scaling now, all the APIs are available to scale at any time.
+While there's no automatic scaling now, all the APIs are available to scale at any time.

 Why creating/scaling/resuming a capacity results in putting the capacity into a suspended state?